The Integrative Psychiatry Program

 Rest assured that there are multiple resources at your disposal to help ease you into your program of study:

-At the appropriate date and time, simply click the Zoom link to join the supervision webinar in real-time.
-In the event that faculty needs to reschedule a supervision, fellows will be emailed with the update and new date/time.
+Before each live supervision, we request that you click the respective Zoom link to register for the upcoming session.
+Zoom details and links will be emailed to you so you can join the supervision webinar in real-time.
+In the event that faculty needs to reschedule a supervision (life happens!), fellows will be emailed immediately with the update and new date/time.

 For more information on enrollment and activation of your account, please see the Enrollment & Eligibility FAQ section below.